-This a 26-day itinerary, but if you don’t have that much time you can only do parts of it.
+This a 25-day itinerary, but if you don’t have that much time you can only do parts of it.
+Let us help you organize unforgettable Balkan trip.
 Check out the “Need to know” menu on your left or email us at ➨ email@example.com for more information on which sections you can choose from.

 This ultimate Balkan trip features all the best natural & cultural sights

 Day 5: OHRID – TIRANA (B, D)

 The lakeside resort of Ohrid is an important cultural and spiritual center. listed as a UNESCO World Heritage Site.
 Begin your morning sightseeing with a stroll through its cobblestone streets and visit the Cathedral of St. Sofia, which houses magnificent frescoes dating back to the 10th century.
 In the afternoon, we continue our Balkan trip to Tirana, the capital of Albania.

 On a morning city tour of Tirana, we will visit the Skanderbeg Square (named after Albanian national hero), the Mosque of Ethem Bey, the Clock Tower; the Palace of Culture, built with Soviet help; and the National History Museum, with a gorgeous façade mosaic depicting Albanian history.
 Free afternoon to further explore the city on your own, go shopping or just relax.

 After breakfast we leave Tirana for the city of Shkodra, now an important cultural center in Albania.
 Shkodra was once the center of the Illyrian tribe Labeat and was taken by the Romans in 168 BC.
 We will visit the Rozafa Castle, perched on a limestone cliff high above the town, before crossing the border with Montenegro and driving to Tivat.
 Dinner upon arrival.

 Day 8: TIVAT – DUBROVNIK (B, D)